This first article appears in the

 community

-Craniosacral therapy has come forth in the world community as
+Craniosacral work has come forth in the world community as

 a modality that encompasses compassion and a real sense of